 For those who get after it in the winter, there are a few easy gear picks.
 They will be loved.

-The Hestra Army Leather Heli Ski and Ride Glove with Gauntlet is among our favorite gloves of all time.
+The Hestra Army Leather Ski Glove is among our favorite gloves of all time.
 They’re not cheap at around $120, but if you really need to keep hands warm, they’re a top choice.
-Another solid option we’ve loved over the last year is the Columbia Winter Catalyst Glove ($100).
+Another solid option we’ve loved over the last year is the Columbia Winter Catalyst Glove ($70).

 Skiers, cyclists, and snowmobilers (sometimes even winter hikers and climbers pushing through tough conditions) need serious eye protection.
 The Julbo Airflux is an excellent choice.
 The lenses on these goggles pull away from the frame to allow massive airflow to fight fogging.
 This is a big deal when sweating from, for example, skinning uphill on a backcountry tour.
 We’ve tested and love these goggles.